eclipse-edc/IdentityHub/CONTRIBUTING.md

 If an issue labeled with `Bug` and `FlakyTest` is assigned to you, please prioritize addressing this issue as other people will be affected.
 We are taking the quality of our code very serious and reporting on flaky tests is an important step toward improvement in that area.

-## Project and Milestone Planning

-We use milestones to set a common focus for a period of 6 to 8 weeks.
-The group of committers chooses issues based on customer needs and contributions we expect.

-### Milestones

-Milestones are organized at the [GitHub Milestones page](https://github.com/eclipse-dataspaceconnector/DataSpaceConnector/milestones).
-They are numbered in ascending order.
-There, contributors, users, and adopters can track the progress.

-Please note that the due date of a milestone does not imply any guarantee that all linked issued will be resolved by then.

-When closing the current milestone, issues that were not resolved within a milestone phase will be reviewed to evaluate their relevance and priority, before being assigned to the next milestone.

-#### Issues

-Every issue that should be addressed during a milestone phase is assigned to it by using the `Milestone` feature for linking both items.
-This way, the issues can easily be filtered by milestones.

 #### Pull Requests